brianbuccola/mcgill-website/index.markdown

 semantic--pragmatic theory.
-I drew a connection between certain puzzling inferences involving superlative quantifiers, on the one hand, and non--monotonic inferences involving overt epistemic modals, on the other hand, such the reasonable but defeasible inference from "Bob went to Italy" that Bob may have gone to Rome.
+I drew a connection between certain puzzling inferences involving superlative quantifiers, on the one hand, and non--monotonic inferences involving overt epistemic modals, on the other hand, such as the reasonable but defeasible inference from "Bob went to Italy" that Bob may have gone to Rome.

 For my second evaluation paper, I gave a mathematical demonstration that there exist phonological patterns (namely, certain ones among those traditionally